mojjam07/MoorWohs/render-deploy.md

 ## Troubleshooting

 - **Build Failures**: Check the build logs.
 Common issues include missing environment variables or database connection problems.
-- **Migration Errors**: Ensure your database is accessible and the schema is correct.
-If you see connection refused errors, verify that `DATABASE_URL` is set correctly in environment variables.
-If you see SSL/TLS required errors, the SSL configuration is handled automatically in the code.
+- **Migration Errors**: Ensure your Supabase project is set up correctly and the schema is created.
+Use the Supabase dashboard to create tables and run migrations.
 - **CORS Issues**: Verify that your Render URL is added to `CORS_ORIGINS` in config.
 - **Port Issues**: Render assigns a port via the `PORT` environment variable, which your app should use.

+## Step 7: Create Database Schema in Supabase

+1. Go to your Supabase project dashboard.
+2. Navigate to the SQL Editor.
+3. Run the SQL commands from `backend/db/schema.sql` to create your tables.
+4. Optionally, run the migration script from `backend/db/migrate.js` to populate initial data.

 ## Additional Notes